Debian 10 KDE review

 Konqueror is suggested as a default web browser but Firefox is also installed.
 I would remove Konqueror or make Firefox a default browser.

 Kmail is a usable email client, and many users may like its integration with the Plasma desktop.
 But if they already installed Firefox, they could have installed Thunderbird too.

 Dragon player is a too simple video player.
 You may want to install VLC

 Juk is also a minimalist music player.
 You can keep using it.
 But if you need a more advanced player, I recommend installing Clementine.

 Is Debian 10 KDE better than Debian 10 GNOME?

 Given everything you have seen in this review and my Debian 10 GNOME review, I can conclude that Debian 10 KDE is better in terms of resource usage.
 It is almost two times lighter than Debian 10 GNOME.
 Plasma 5 desktop is also a more complete desktop and more configurable.
 GTK apps look better in KDE than KDE apps in GNOME.
 However, you would need to spend a lot of time removing unnecessary programs and configuring Plasma 5.

 Debian 10 GNOME is better configured out of the box.
 You can start using it right after the installation.

-So, I gave Debian 10 GNOME 5 starts, while I give Debian 10 KDE only 4 stars.
+So, I gave Debian 10 GNOME 5 stars, while I give Debian 10 KDE only 4 stars.